Based in | Hushmail |

 - OpenPGP encryption processed on their servers, rather than in Javascript in the client

 We’ll look at these benefits in more detail later.
-In particular, we’ll be talking about the way Hushmail implements OpenPGP in their servers, as this is a two-edged sword when it comes to the security of your messages.
+In particular, we’ll be talking about the way Hushmail implements OpenPGP in their servers, as this is a double-edged sword when it comes to the security of your messages.

 Hushmail company information